FREQUENTLY ASKED QUESTIONS

 Garchen Mila Buddhist Center was the name given for our center by our spiritual director, His Eminence Garchen Rinpoche.
 Rinpoche’s name, Garchen, is the first part of the center’s name.
 The next word, Mila, is a short form of Milarepa.
 Milarepa was a Tibetan master, yogi, and poet who led an inspiring life of spiritual progress and human accomplishment.
 So the name Garchen Mila is a combination of Garchen Rinpoche’s name and Milarepa’s name.

-FAQ About Buddhism
+FAQ on Buddhism

 Do I need to be a Buddhist to attend Garchen Mila Buddhist Center?